-Caramel Apple Mimosa are an easy fall mimosa brunch cocktail.
+Caramel Apple Mimosa are an easy holiday mimosa brunch cocktail.
 Full of fall flavors, this mimosa is decadent and simply gorgeous to serve in champagne flutes.
-Wow your friends and family with this Caramel Apple Mimosa for fall gatherings or as a delightful Thanksgiving day treat.
+Wow your friends and family with this Caramel Apple Mimosa for fall gatherings, a delightful Thanksgiving day treat or a Christmas brunch.

 A Caramel Apple Mimosa is perfect for cool weather when fall cocktails and Sunday morning brunch go hand-in-hand.
 Plus, with all the fall season and winter holidays coming up, there’s ample opportunity to really serve delectable mimosas to your friends and family.